knative/eventing/sample/gcp_pubsub_function/README.md

 Because the Receive Adapter needs to run a deployment, you need to specify what Service Account should be used in the target namespace for running the Receive Adapter.
-Feed.Spec has a field that allows you to specify this.
+FLow.Spec has a field that allows you to specify this.
 By default it uses "default" for feed which typically has no privileges, but this feed requires standing up a deployment, so you need to either use an existing Service Account with appropriate privileges or create a new one.
 This example